 A funny coincidence that on the same day Sweet and Savoury Bite published this recipe, there was an episode of Masterchef Holland where the contestants had a masterclass on meatballs from Wim Ballieu.

 He is a Belgian chef whose ‘Balls & Glory‘ restaurants are mainly focussed on… meatballs.
 Ballieu started only a couple of years ago with a pop-up restaurant, which was Europe’s best new food concept in 2013.
-There are now 4 permanent locations (alas only in Belgium), 2 cookbooks and the B&G meatballs are available in selected Delhaize supermarkets too.
+There are now 6 permanent locations (alas only in Belgium, but collabs for the Netherlands and Poland are apparently in the works), 2 cookbooks and the B&G meatballs are available in selected Delhaize supermarkets too.

 Wim’s pro tip for delicious meatballs was using a mix of ground beef, veal, and pork and baking them in the oven… Greater expectations!!!